hirefrank/www/content/posts/cobblers-children.md

+---
-Title: Cobbler's children have no shoes
+title: "Cobbler's children have no shoes"
-Date: 2014-02-02 18:20
+date: 2014-02-02T18:20:21-05:00
-Slug: cobbler-children
+slug: cobbler-children
-Status: draft
-Summary: I purchased hirefrank.com nearly 13 years ago.
-In 2014, I plan on putting it to good use.
+summary: "I purchased hirefrank.com nearly 13 years ago.
+In 2014, I plan on putting it to good use."
+draft: true
+---

 I purchased hirefrank.com nearly 13 years ago.
 I was a junior in college, and focused on getting a job and graduating, in that order.